Number 1's (Mariah Carey album)

 The album was met with some criticism regarding the new songs and the decision to only include Carey's number-one hits in the United States.
 Despite this, the album became a worldwide commercial success.
-It debuted at number four on the Billboard 200, topped the charts in Japan, Singapore, Malaysia, Greece and Taiwan; and reached the top-ten throughout almost every major worldwide music market. #1's was certified six-times platinum by the Recording Industry Association of America (RIAA) and double platinum by the International Federation of the Phonographic Industry (IFPI) denoting shipments of five and two million copies.
+It debuted at number four on the Billboard 200, topped the charts in Japan, Singapore, Malaysia, Greece and Taiwan; and reached the top-ten throughout almost every major worldwide music market. #1's was certified six-times platinum by the Recording Industry Association of America (RIAA) and double platinum by the International Federation of the Phonographic Industry (IFPI) denoting shipments of six and two million copies.
 The album reported sales in Japan at 3,600,000 copies in the first three months and remains the best-selling album of all-time in Japan by a non-Asian artist.

+Three new singles supported the album.
 "Sweetheart", a duet with Jermaine Dupri, received little commercial success due to its limited release.
 "When You Believe", a duet with Whitney Houston, charted well around the world, peaking at number fifteen in the US, the top two in Norway, Spain, Sweden and Switzerland and the top five in Belgium, France, the Netherlands and the UK, and reaching number one in Hungary.
 "When You Believe" was featured in The Prince of Egypt soundtrack, and received the Academy Award for Best Original Song.
 The album's third single, "I Still Believe", performed best of the four new songs, peaking at number four in the US.

 An updated version of #1's with Carey's then-eighteen number ones, #1 to Infinity, was released on May 15, 2015, coinciding with the beginning of her residency show of the same name in Las Vegas.
+It showed an updated version of the 1998 album cover as Carey paid homage to herself and her return to Sony Music in that same year.